 Website hosting refers to a business or location where your website’s information can be stored on a server (or servers) and accessed via the internet.
 Since the service provided by a host will influence the user experience of your website even before it appears on the web, it’s important to invest in a service you can trust with features you need now and as your website grows in the future.
 So, what should you look for in WordPress and other hosting plans?

 The most important feature to look for in a host is the amount of uptime they promise.
-Uptime is simply the time that the host’s servers, and therefore your website, is operational, so you don’t want anything less than 99% uptime.
+Uptime is simply the time that the host’s servers, and therefore your website, are operational, so you don’t want anything less than 99% uptime.

 The speed at which users can access your website is largely impacted by the website host you use.
 Typically speaking, the faster their machines are, the faster the server hosting your website will be when it communicates with users.
-This speed is key for a good user experience, and faster loading speeds means that search engines have an easier time crawling your website, ultimately helping your website to rank higher in searches.
+This speed is key for a good user experience, and faster loading speeds mean that search engines have an easier time crawling your website, ultimately helping your website to rank higher in searches.

 Since the services provided by a hosting service will last over the lifetime of your website, it’s important to invest in companies that offer 24/7 support to help you handle any problems or questions that arise.
 Also, be sure to look into how much control you’ll have over your own website and its features.
-Services like ours, for example, provide WordPress optimized options to help websites perform well online.
+Services like ours, for example, provide WordPress-optimized options to help websites perform well online.

-The quality of servers and technology provided by a host have a huge impact on the security of your website and the information that passes through it.
+The quality of servers and technology provided by a host has a huge impact on the security of your website and the information that passes through it.
 Look for SSL (Secure Sockets Layer) encryption to protect sensitive information and to build trust with users.

 How it all comes together

 Building a website and keeping it up to date with great content, marketing and services can be a process that takes years.
-We can help you from the very beginning with services and consultation suited to the unique needs of your business.
+We can help you from the very beginning with services and consultations suited to the unique needs of your business.
 Try investing in our secure, reliable WordPress hosting today so you can get started on the road to a fantastic website.